neuml/txtai/docs/install.md

 ### Linux

-The AudioStream and Microphone pipelines require the [PortAudio](https://people.csail.mit.edu/hubert/pyaudio) system library.
+The AudioStream and Microphone pipelines require the [PortAudio](https://python-sounddevice.readthedocs.io/en/0.5.0/installation.html) system library.
 The Transcription pipeline requires the [SoundFile](https://github.com/bastibe/python-soundfile#installation) system library.

 ### macOS

 Older versions of Faiss have a runtime dependency on `libomp` for macOS.
 Run `brew install libomp` in this case.

-The AudioStream and Microphone pipelines require the [PortAudio](https://people.csail.mit.edu/hubert/pyaudio) system library.
+The AudioStream and Microphone pipelines require the [PortAudio](https://python-sounddevice.readthedocs.io/en/0.5.0/installation.html) system library.
+Run `brew install portaudio`.

 ### Windows